jhhtaylor/tabstronaut/README.md

 ## Release Notes

-For a detailed list of all updates in bullet point format, see our [Changelog](extension/CHANGELOG.md).
+For a detailed list of all updates in bullet point format, see our [Change Log](extension/CHANGELOG.md).

 ---